fmstacco/Carpe-Diem-Data-Solutions/README.md

 This project aims to deliver a professional site of a business consultancy focused on data analysis and data science, so that potential customers - small and medium -sized companies - know the services offered and the benefits they will have through our job.

 # User Experience (UX)

+## Target Audience

+* Users (potential customers) who are looking for data analysis and data science services to leverage their business.
+* Users (potential customers) who want to implement a data strategy in their business to increase profitability and improve customer services.

 ## User Stories